Sensitivity Analysis

 Multiple Pass Options (only used if the method is Multiple Passes) | |

-Exclude risk based on | Specify whether the risk should be excluded from the next run based on its impact on schedule finish date, duration, start date, schedule cost, or cost impact.
+Exclude risk based on | Specify whether risk should be excluded form the next run based on its impact on schedule finish date, duration, start date, schedule cost or cost impact.
 This setting will also affect the Stop at % setting in terms of calculating the contingency! |

 Stop after nbr of Risks. | Stop when impacts have been calculated for the entered number of risks. |

 Stop at % | Stop when less than the entered percentage of the contingency is left.
-The contingency is defined as the metric (e.g., P80) minus the deterministic value. |
+The contingency is defined as the metric (eg P80) minus the deterministic value. |

 Schedule Uncertainty | Determines how the schedule uncertainty (uncertainty entered in the schedule tab) should be treated during the sensitivity analysis.
-Either all uncertainty can be excluded in one go (treat as one risk) or the uncertainty for each activity can be excluded one at a time (treated as individual risks). |
+Either all uncertainty can be excluded in one go (treat as one risk) or the uncertainty for each activity can be excluded one at a time (treat as individual risks). |

 Cost Uncertainty | Determines how the cost uncertainty (uncertainty entered in the cost tab) should be treated during the sensitivity analysis.
-Either all uncertainty can be excluded in one go (treat as one risk), or the uncertainty for each activity can be excluded one at a time (treated as individual risks). |
+Either all uncertainty can be excluded in one go (treat as one risk) or the uncertainty for each activity can be excluded one at a time (treat as individual risks). |

 Show Legend | Show Legend in the S-Curves chart |